 About Our Research

-The emphasis of our research is on fundamental problems related to the activation of cell-specific genetic programs.
+Although COVID-19 resulted in a major shift of our research, we continue to address fundamental problems related to the activation of genetic programs in mammary tissue during pregnancy and lactation.
 Current research is aimed towards an understanding the genetic logic behind mammary-specific programs.
-LGP scientists have discovered that the JAK-STAT5 signaling pathway is essential for the establishment of the mammary gland and the activation of specific genetic programs during pregnancy.
-Using large-scale genomic approaches (ChIP-seq, Hi-C, RNA-seq), LGP scientists continue to explore the chromatin landscape of differentiating mammary cells as a means to identify putative key regulatory elements.
-Super-enhancers and other regulatory elements have been identified and their structures and functions are being investigated using tools of experimental genetics (2, 4-6).
-LGP scientists have not only used CRISPR/Cas9 genome editing technologies to interrogate gene regulation in vivo (2, 4-6), but they also investigated the fidelity of this fast-evolving technology.
-They have discovered that CRISPR/Cas9 can introduce extensive genomic damage at their target sites (3) but otherwise has no adverse impact on the mouse genome outside the target site (1).
-Most recently, LGP scientists have successfully used the more advanced genome editing technology of deaminase base editing to interrogate the mouse genome.
+Our scientists have discovered that JAK-STAT signaling pathways are essential for the establishment of the mammary gland and the activation of specific genetic programs during pregnancy.
+Using large-scale genomic approaches (ChIP-seq, Hi-C, RNA-seq), we continue to explore the chromatin landscape of differentiating mammary cells as a means to identify putative key regulatory elements.
+Super-enhancers and other regulatory elements have been identified and their structures and functions are being investigated using tools of experimental genetics,(4-8).
+Our scientists continue to investigate the fidelity of the fast-evolving CRISPR/Cas9 genome editing technologies, including deaminase base editing (4,8-11).

 - Simon Choi (Gwangju, South Korea)